Gestify-ML/yolo/README.md

 *	--fine-tune – (Optional) If set, the pruned model will be fine-tuned on the dataset to recover accuracy.
 *	--epochs – (Optional) The number of fine-tuning epochs (default: 10).
 Only relevant if --fine-tune is enabled.
 ---
+`fine_prune.py`, is used for performing unstructured (fine-grained) pruning on a trained YOLO model.
+It prunes weights (not entire channels/neurons) based on L1 magnitude.
+The script has the following arguments:
+* `name`, A name for the model
+* `--dataset`, The dataset to use, this must be given if not resuming.
+* `--project`, The directory to store the model under.
+* `--base-model`, The base model to train from.
+This can be one from Ultralytics like `yolo11n.pt` or a local model, say one that was pretrained.
+* `--prune-ratio`, Percentage of weights in each layer to prune (0.0 - 1.0).

+---
 TODO pruning scripts descriptions

 TODO